truenas/middleware/docs/userguide/freenas_quick.rst

 Select the existing volume from the drop-down menu and click "Next" to continue.

-.. note:: you can exit the wizard at any time by clicking the "Exit" button.
-However, exiting the wizard will not save any selections.
-You can always restart the wizard again by clicking the "Wizard" icon.
-Alternately, you can use the FreeNAS® GUI to configure the system, as described in the rest of this Guide.

-The next screen in the wizard is shown in Figure 3.1c.
+The next screen in the wizard is shown in Figure 3.1d.

-**Figure 3.1c: Directory Service Selection**
+**Figure 3.1d: Directory Service Selection**

 |wizard3.png|